oss-slu/PilotDataSynchronization/README.md

     - `mingw-w64`
     - `meson`
     - `rust`
+    - `gtest`
 3. Run the script `./utils/init.sh` (mac/linux) or `./utils/init.ps1` (windows) from the project root to download the XPlane SDK into the generated `./lib` folder
 4. Next, run the following scripts in the project root:
     - `meson setup --cross-file win.ini build` : which initializes the Meson build system
     - `meson compile -C build` : which compiles the meson build system and places the resultant file into the `./build` folder.
+    - `meson compile -C build tests` : to build the test executable
+    - `ctest` : to run the unit tests

 And there you go: project built!
 Currently, the build system in active development and change and we will be updating this README as we go with accurate build instructions!